 See E-2-01, Required Custodial Documents for additional documentation requirements.

-The document custodian must not release custodial documents for either portfolio loans or MBS loans unless it receives a written request (including in electronic form) containing substantially the same information as required by Request for Release/Return of Documents (Form 2009).
+The document custodian must not release custodial documents for either whole loans or MBS loans unless it receives a written request (including in electronic form) containing substantially the same information as required by Request for Release/Return of Documents (Form 2009).

 Recertification of custodial documents is required when there is a transfer of